• Skip to Content

 Manabe’s first monograph, The Revolution Will Not Be Televised: Protest Music After Fukushima (Oxford University Press, 2015), addresses the obstacles that musicians face in political messaging and how they express themselves in the performance spaces of cyberspace, demonstrations, festivals, and recordings.
 The book won the John Whitney Hall Book Prize from the Association for Asian Studies, the Book Award from the British Forum for Ethnomusicology, and Honorable Mention for the Alan Merriam Prize from the Society for Ethnomusicology.

-She has also published articles on rap, rock, and the linguistic features of Japanese; Japanese DJs; music about the atomic bombing of Hiroshima and Nagasaki; and Cuban singer-songwriter Silvio Rodríguez.
+She has also published articles on rap, rock, and the linguistic features of Japanese; Japanese DJs; music about the atomic bombing of Hiroshima and Nagasaki; and Cuban singer-songwriter Silvio Rodríguez, among other topics.
 A list of her publications with links can be found here.

 Manabe’s second monograph, Revolution Remixed: Intertextuality in Protest Music, constructs a classification of intertextuality as it pertains to protest songs and analyzes how sociopolitical circumstances impact reception.